samcartersmith/cds/docs/release/adoption-tracker.md

 Note: Change the password below to the one in 1Password.
 Before running the command below, be sure to have already run `yarn nx run website:adoption`.

+Note: the `SNOWSQL_PWD` below is incorrect.
+Replace it with the correct one from 1Password.

 ```sh
 SNOWSQL_PWD=JDtdbe2mKSm13jDqlS yarn nx run website:adoption-snowflake-upload